starburst997/docker-helm-push/README.md

 ### Helm Push Failures

-1. Verify the Helm chart exists at the specified path
+1. Verify at least one Helm chart exists in the specified directory
-2. Ensure the chart name matches the `image-name` input
+2. Ensure each chart has a valid Chart.yaml
 3. Check registry permissions for chart uploads

 ### Version Breakdown Not Working